-According to the latest Aqueduct analysis, there was a site corresponding to Level 5 in India.
-The site was evaluated as having a risk of not getting enough water in the quality and quantity needed for its operation.
-However, the site is one of the smallest of ours, with a total water withdrawal ratio of 0.02%, and it has never been any substantive financial or strategic impacts on its business in the past.
+According to the latest Aqueduct analysis, there were 11 sites corresponding to "Extremely high risk" in India, Indonesia and China.
+The sites were evaluated as having a risk of not getting enough water in the quality and quantity needed for its operation.
+However, all of these sites are relatively small within our Group, with the total water withdrawal volume of the 11 sites only accounting for 2.1% of the Group's total, and it has never been any substantive financial or strategic impacts on its business in the past.
 Therefore, we recognize that water quality and quantity is important to the success of our business, but we do not believe there is an immediate substantive financial or strategic impact in direct operations at this point.